-Ahhh, the internet… it’s a wonderful place that’s full of reliable and trustworthy advice, right?
+Ahhh, the internet — a wonderful place that’s full of reliable and trustworthy advice, right?

 To make your life a bit easier, I’ve compiled a list of the top 10 dating and relationship websites.
 These sites are, generally speaking, run by honest folks who are more interested in your well-being than their pocketbooks.

-- PsychCentral.com Relationship Portal — if you’re like me, then you place high value on authors that back up their work with research and science.
+- PsychCentral.com Relationship Portal — If you’re like me, then you place high value on authors who back up their work with research and science.
 At PsychCentral, there’s a strong emphasis on research and academia, which makes it a highly credible source for relationship guidance.

-- YourTango Experts — you’ve probably been to YourTango.com at some point in your life before.
+- YourTango Experts — You’ve probably been to YourTango.com at some point in your life before.
 It’s a huge website full of content related to love, sex, and relationships.
-But the real gem is their “Experts” section, where psychologists and counsellors offer reasoned relationship tips in a number of different advice columns.
+But the real gem is their “Experts” section, where psychologists and counselors offer reasoned relationship tips in a number of different advice columns.

 If you’d like to suggest another great dating / relationship advice website, please share your thoughts in the comments section below!